chrismccoy/behance/readme.txt

 1. API Keys are no longer issued.
 2. Scraping via XML Request No longer works after website changes.

-examples directory holds guzzle and wp examples for Projects and Moodboard
+examples directory holds guzzle and wp examples for Projects and Moodboard and for getting the full resolution images for a gallery